Peg Meyer's Melody Kings

 The Peg Meyer Melody Kings or Agony Four only produced one album.
-According to Peg Meyer there was a company that produced an aluminum disc that was soft enough to take the imprint of vibrations off of an ordinary reproducer and record it.
+According to Peg Meyer, there was a company that produced an aluminum disc that was soft enough to take the imprint of vibrations off of an ordinary reproducer and record it.
 Jess Stacy’s father, Fred Stacy, operated the recorder.
 Although the album has been lost, the players are known.
 It featured Jess Stacy on piano, Lovell on violin, Meyer on the sax, and Snider on the drums.

 The band unofficially broke up in spring 1921 when Meyer and Stacy received jobs playing on the Majestic steamboat.
 The two joined the Harvey Berry band, only playing as the Peg Meyer's Melody Kings when back in their home town.
 Later Meyer and Stacy were joined by Berg Snider and moved from the Majestic to playing on packet boats.
 This lasted a few years before the band once again moved away from each other.

 Jess Stacy moved to Chicago to pursue a career in music.
 He would become very successful, eventually playing at Carnegie Hall with the Benny Goodman Orchestra.
 Meyer stayed for a few more years on the riverboats, where he met Helen Evans.
 He moved back to Cape Girardeau and married her.
 Peg Meyer would go on to work and co-own Shivelbine’s, a music store that has operated in Cape Girardeau for the past fifty years.

-The history of the band was recorded by Peg Meyer in a book entitled Backwoods Jazz in the Twenties by Raymond F. “Peg” Meyer; edited and with an introduction by Frank Nickell; Published by Center for Regional History and Cultural Heritage Southeast Missouri State University, Cape Girardeau, Missouri, c 1989.
+The history of the band was recorded by Peg Meyer in a book entitled Backwoods Jazz in the Twenties.